kutaycinar/timer-timer-go/README.md

 This project is the base repository for developing Daily Focus.
 Built with React.js & Capacitor.js and basic hooks.

-In this simple MVP, you can add and delete timers, and after start, pause, or reset them.
+In this simple MVP, you can add and delete timers, and then start, pause, or reset them.
 The timers run on the background and, with Capacitor, a notification will be displayed when the timer completes.

 ![play store downloads](https://playbadges.pavi2410.me/badge/downloads?id=com.dailyfocus.app)
 ![play store reviews](https://playbadges.pavi2410.me/badge/ratings?id=com.dailyfocus.app)